IntroCSCI/colorvisionproject-dashzf/README.md

 ### Input and Output

-!!!Replace with a summary and examples of how input and output have been used effectively and appropriately!!!
+This program accepts 3 `int`s representing the valuse of 3 colors: red, green, and blue.
+The inputs must be between 0 and 255.
+The program also accepts an addition `int` specifying which filter to apply.

 ### Decisions

-This program uses `if` statements to do different behaviors based on what filter the user chooses.
+This program uses `if` and `else if` statements to ensure the correct filter gets applied to the input values.

 ### Iteration